Partner with Us:

 Duluth CISMA Contact Information:

 Do you have any questions regarding the Duluth CISMA?
-If so, please don't hesitate to ask CISMA Coordinator Lori Seele by email at: lori at stewardshipnetwork dot org or phone (218) 393-9581.
+If so, please don't hesitate to ask CISMA Coordinator Lori Seele by email ( firstname.lastname@example.org ) or phone: (218) 393-9581.

 Who We Are: A group of city, county, & state agencies, non-profit organizations, community associations, & private citizens.

 Mission: Our mission is to help citizens & communities protect our lands from the damages caused by invasive species.

 History: In 2017, The Stewardship Network was proud to announce the formation of the Duluth Cooperative Invasive Species Management Area (CISMA) - funded partially by the the National Fish and Wildlife Foundation Pulling Together Initiative.

 Service Area: Southern St. Louis County, MN (View Map)

 Target Plants: Japanese & Bohemian Knotweed, Garlic Mustard, Non-Native Phragmites, Common & Glossy Buckthorn, Non-native Phragmites, Japanese Barberry, Oriental Bittersweet, Tansy, Wild Parsnip, Knapweed, Leafy Spurge.

 - Co-hosting CISMA Partners "Weed Em' Out" Workshop.

 - Discovering, Mapping, and Educating Landowners about Wild Parsnip Infestation.